 The umpire must understand HO-3, HO-5, DP-3, commercial property forms, ACV vs RCV, depreciation, ordinance and law coverage, and other policy provisions that affect valuation.

-The policy requires the umpire be “disinterested” — no financial relationship with either party, no prior involvement in the claim, no pre-formed opinion about the outcome.
+The policy requires the umpire be disinterested or impartial.
+No financial relationship with either party, no prior involvement in the claim, no pre-formed opinion about the outcome.

 Many appraisal disputes turn on what work is actually needed to repair the damage.
 A construction or engineering background gives the umpire the technical foundation to evaluate scope.